-The Prestige is interoperable with all major DSLAM solutions vendors.
-The Prestige can run maximum upstream transmission rates of up to 832Kbps and maximum downstream transmission rates of 8Mbps.
+The P650 ADSL router can run maximum upstream transmission rates of up to 832Kbps and maximum downstream transmission rates of 8Mbps.
 The actual rate depends on the copper category of your telephone wire, distance from the central office and the type of ADSL service subscribed to.
-See the What is DSL section for more background information on DSL and ADSL
+See the What is DSL section for more background information on DSL and ADSL.